putaindecode/putaindecode.io/content/en/articles/js/flow/index.md

 add(1, 1)
 ```

-Alright, now none of you have any excuses not to type their JS so it would be quite a good idea to go on [Flow's website](http://flowtype.org/docs/getting-started.html#_) to learn a little more about it.
+Alright, now none of you have any excuses not to type your JS so it would be quite a good idea to go on [Flow's website](http://flowtype.org/docs/getting-started.html#_) to learn a little more about it.

 Buh-bye.